chribjel/tcp-in-linux-kernel/TCP Receive Flow.md

 Header prediction is done by checking if the header contains HP bits and if sequence number is the next to be received (+ some other things).

 - If the segment length equals `tcp_header_len`, we know that it is an ACK, so we treat it as one, mening `ts_recent` timestamps are stored, the ACK is handled with `tcp_ack` and whether or not to send data is checked with `tcp_data_snd_check`.

+### tcp_ack
+Checks if ACK is valid and in sequence, if not, the packet is discarded.
+If it is, `in_ack_event` from the current module is called to hook onto the event.
+Lastly, it checks whether or not we can retransmit packets.

+**Keep in mind:** there are some recovery functionality here that may need replacing.